As told by Mehroon:

 'I saw her work at an arts market and became a big fan as her henna designs are very unique, unlike traditional Indian designs.
 A mutual friend introduced us and I left the design up to her.
 She ended up doing this tribal henna piece for me, which I fell in love with.
 My friends who saw it asked if it was traced from a template – it was that intricate and neat.'

 I got interested in henna when I was 14.
 I was inspired by a friend who was into the craft and asked my mum to buy me a henna cone so I could try designs on myself.

 In 2014, I left my job of eight years to do this full-time.
-It’s great because I get to plan my own schedule, which is especially important since I just had my kid.
+It’s great because I get to plan my own schedule, which is especially important (as a mother of a young children).

 People tell me my designs are intricate, symmetrical and precise.
 So I guess that’s what I’m known for.
 I take inspiration from everywhere.
 I study buildings and carpets, and think about how to incorporate their designs into my work.
 I also like Arabic, Turkish, Indian and Iranian motifs.

 I make 3 kilograms of henna paste a week, which amounts to about 200 cones.
 Besides the usual cajeput and sweet orange, I also add vanilla essential oil into my paste.
 I find that it enhances the smell of the sweet orange and masks the smell of the paste, which can be too strong for some.